Uchenna3/Cybersecurity_Project_1/README.md

 ### New VM in Cenrtral Location:

 - VM for the ELK server had 8GB of memory for the ELK container to run properly.
-- The VM was deploed in Central Region.
+- The New VM was deploed in Central Region.
 - Create another vNet in another region and attempt to create the ELK sever in that region.